 While adults attend their Step Study Group, the children get help they need to excel in their studies.
 A unique ministry designed for children ages 5-13 which gives children:

 - A safe and quiet environment to do their homework

 - Fun activities to build social interaction skills

 - Lessons to help enhance their knowledge of Godly character and Christ-like values

 - Details: Mondays 7-9 p.m. in the Multipurpose Room

 Student Recovery is specifically for middle school & high school students who are dealing with unresolved hurts and pain including: troubled family dynamics such as divorce, blended family, absent parent(s) behavioral issues, addictions; drinking, cutting, eating disorders, etc. If you are familiar with 12-step programs (i.e., Alcohol Anonymous, Overeaters Anonymous, etc.) then you understand the basic structure for Student Recovery.
 However, this is an 8-step faith based student recovery program designed for middle school and high school students.
 Its principles are based on the beatitudes teaching from the Bible.
 This curriculum provides lifelong tools for students dealing with unresolved hurt and pain.

-- Parent Information Night: Friday, August 16th at 7 p.m., Learning Center, Room 229.
+- Parent Information Night: Friday, January 24, 7 p.m., Learning Center, Room 229.
 All parents are Welcome!